Diocese of Greensburg: Sex abuse

-1950 to 2010
+1980 to 2010

-In April 1955, the diocese started receiving reports that Reverend Raymond Lukac was fraternizing with teenage girls in his parish.
-The diocese warned him about his behavior and transferred him to another parish.
-He soon became romantically involved with another underage girl, with whom he eloped.
-They married in January 1957 after the girl turned 18.
-He returned to the church in July 1957, was sent to New Mexico for treatment and divorced the girl in December 1957.
-By this time, a child had been born.
-After finishing his treatment, Lukac went in 1961 to the Diocese of Gary, where he taught in a high school.

-The diocese received complaints in May 1981 from two families that Reverend Roger Sinclair had sexually abused two boys in 1980 during a sleepover.
-Although the diocese reported him to local police, no action was taken until June 1981, when Bishop Connare sent him to therapy.
+The diocese received complaints in May 1981 that Roger Sinclair had sexually abused two boys in 1980.
+Although the diocese reported the priest to local police, no action was taken until June 1981, when Bishop Connare sent him to therapy.
 In 1984, the diocese gave Sinclair a good recommendation to join the US Air Force Chaplain Corps.
 In 1991, Topeka State Hospital in Topeka, Kansas, fired Sinclair for attempting to take young male patients on an unauthorized outing.
-After an abuse allegation appeared in 2002, the Diocese of Greensburg removed Sinclair's ministerial privileges.
-He was laicized by the Vatican in 2002.
+After an abuse allegation appeared in 2002, the Diocese of Greensburg removed Sinclair's ministerial privileges and he was laicized.